nextgis/docs_ngweb/source/mapstyles.rst

    Selecting QGIS style resourse

-After the selection of "QGIS style" create resource dialog will open.
+After the selection of "QGIS vector style" create resource dialog will open.

 You can upload a file or create a simple vector style in the dialog.